 When you complete the application process, a committee will read and evaluate the quality of the writing, applicability to specific goals of the scholarships, and/or the student's financial need.

 Students are selected for these scholarships solely upon the criteria developed by the committee in accordance to University of Southern Maine policies.
 However, if you receive financial aid, Federal regulations require the University to include any scholarships received into your financial aid package.

 Scholarship recipients will receive an award letter.

 The University of Southern Maine confirms its commitment to recognize and reward students' achievements both inside and outside the program.

 For More Information

 Stonecoast MFA applications go through the Graduate Office of the University of Southern Maine.
 The graduate office will be processing your application, so if you have questions about the application process or about the status of your application BEFORE the deadline date, please contact USM Graduate Admissions at (207) 780-4386.
-With special questions, you may contact USM Graduate Admissions Assistant Director Lisa Sweet at email@example.com.
+With special questions, you may contact Associate Director of Graduate Admissions Lisa Sweet at email@example.com.